shipwebdotjp/lineconnect/readme.txt

 1. Download ZIP file from [GitHub](https://github.com/shipwebdotjp/lineconnect/releases)
 1. Save the .zip file to a location on your computer.
 1. Open the WP admin panel, and click “Plugins” -> “Add new”.
-1. Put lineconnect folder to plugins folder and activate plugin.
 1. Click “Upload Plugin”.. then browse to the .zip file downloaded from this page.
 1. Click “Install Now”.. and then “Activate plugin”.
 1. Select option menu “Line connect”.